-In cooperation with the Pennsylvania Department of Health, the University is assisting with identifying potential contacts.
-Anyone who had come into close contact with the infected person will be notified and advised on the appropriate response protocol.
+In cooperation with the Pennsylvania Department of Health, the University will assist with identifying potential contacts.
+Anyone who had come into close contact- defined as an individual who was within 6 feet of an infectious person for at least 15 minutes or who was directly exposed to respiratory secretions, e.g., cough or sneeze- with the infected persons have been or will be notified and advised on the appropriate response protocol.

-For additional information, contact Paul Novak, executive director of planning and environmental health and safety at firstname.lastname@example.org.
+Questions concerning this page or building/vehicle status should be directed to Paul Novak, executive director of planning and environmental health and safety, at email@example.com.